Skip to content

 The HTTPS interception follows the standard HTTP CONNECT proxy protocol:

-2. Proxy validates target scope and rate limits
+2. connector validates target scope and rate limits

 Dynamic certificate issuance